Sarawak Corridor of Renewable Energy: Analysis

 According to a report published in 2011, although SCORE helps to diversify Sarawak energy sources away from fossil fuels, it met several technical challenges such as a lack of proper highways to carry raw materials into rural areas, lack of proper electricity networks to carry power to consumers, difficulties in river diversion, tunneling, channeling, transportation of machines and turbines to the dam construction sites, and lack of highly trained engineers and construction workers to build the spillways, powerhouses, transformers, turbines, and dam face.
 The turbid river waters are filled with silt, sediments, logs, and rocks due to logging, erosions, and unsustainable agricultural practices.
 Such low quality river waters can make dam projects more complicated and shorten the lifetime of the dam usage to 30 to 40 years.
 These problems could make the electricity generated from SCORE unaffordable because of cost overruns and delays in financing the projects.
 An example is the cost overruns of Bakun Dam six times higher than the original price of RM 2.5 billion due to delays, rising interest rates, strikes and problems with excavations.
 Initially, construction companies have to underestimate their risks in order to have an edge in the tender bidding process.
 When problems emerged during constructions, additional payment have to be made in order to keep the project afloat, thus making the electricity generated by dams in Sarawak to be two to three times higher than expected.
 Building dams in the middle of the forests can be construed as high risk project as it deals with many problems such as logistical issues, indigenous communities and their lands, contractors and corruptions.
 The caused the investors to be risk averse, thus leading to delay in financing.
 The electrical energy generated from the dams are mainly for industry players, instead for local population.
 One respondent from the interview predicted that "the amount of jobs created for the local population is practically zero".
 Besides, the policy of SCORE to attract "energy inefficient" metal smelters is a waste of electricity.
 The construction of dams also causes environmental damage due to logging, changes in water biochemical profile, emission of methane gas from rotten vegetation, and submersion of tropical rainforests.

 A study done in March 2015 at University of California showed that distributed energy plants such as solar and biomass can meet the future energy demand of the state when compared to dam construction.
+A study conducted by Universiti Malaysia Sabah concluded that there is a potential for agricultural development in SCORE because of the Sarawak government and Development Bank of Sarawak (DBOS) commitments to developing this industry.
+However, encouraging youths to participate in this industry would be a major challenge.